 Daniel and Cindy Pomplun were sleeping when evacuation orders were issued (which emphasizes why you need an emergency radio with alerts).
-By the time they realized they needed to leave, it was too late.
+By the time they realized they had needed to leave, it was too late.

 John and Jan Pascoe have a similar story of survival.
-They made a dash for their neighbor’s pool and stayed there for 6 hours, asking themselves “How long does it take for a house to burn down?”
+They made a dash for their neighbor’s pool and stayed there for 6 hours, asking themselves, “How long does it take for a house to burn down?”

 When the Camp Fire hit a community that was unable to evacuate in time, over a dozen people survived by jumping into a frigid lake.

 Not everyone survived by jumping into the water, though.
 A pediatrician and others trapped were able to survive by fighting the approaching fire with garden hoses.